Model WHS Laws

 Other penalties in the model WHS Act and model WHS Regulations

-There are also number of general offences under both the model WHS Act and model WHS Regulations.
-The maximum monetary penalties for these model offences are expressed in tiers and are outlined below (as at 1 July 2025):
+There are also a number of general offences under both the model WHS Act and model WHS Regulations.
+The maximum monetary penalties for these model offences are expressed in tiers and are outlined below (as at 1 July 2026):

 TierMaximum penalty— individualMaximum penalty— body corporate